- International Practice

 - Internal Investigations

 Marc L. Mukasey

 Marc also led the trial defense of a former executive at UBS in a prosecution brought by DOJ’s Antitrust Division, United States v.
 Gary Heinz.
-The Mukasey-led team persuaded the jury to acquit on a key count of the indictment and then soundly rebutted the government’s arguments at sentencing.
-Press Coverage
+The Mukasey-led team persuaded the jury to acquit on a key count of the indictment and then soundly rebutted the government’s arguments at sentencing (press coverage).

-Prior to joining Bracewell, Mr. Mukasey served for eight years in the U.S. Attorney's Office for the Southern District of New York, where he held supervisory positions as a Unit Chief and Deputy Chief Appellate Attorney.
+Prior to joining Bracewell, Marc served for eight years in the U.S. Attorney's Office for the Southern District of New York, where he held supervisory positions as a Unit Chief and Deputy Chief Appellate Attorney.
 In 2003 and 2005, he received the Justice Department's award for Superior Performance by an Assistant U.S. Attorney.
-From 1993 through 1996, Mr. Mukasey served as a staff attorney at the S.E.C., where he prosecuted a full range of securities law violations.
+From 1993 through 1996, Marc served as a staff attorney at the S.E.C., where he prosecuted a full range of securities law violations.
 He also served as a law clerk to the Honorable I. Leo Glasser of the U.S. District Court for the Eastern District of New York.

 Represented major energy company in New York State Attorney General's investigation of public disclosures relating to climate change, resulting in no charges

 Represented international tobacco company in connection with nationwide antitrust litigation and related criminal charges resulting in dismissal of indictment

 Represented Fortune 200 company in connection with stock options backdating inquiries resulting in no criminal charges and no monetary penalties

 Represented international aviation company in connection with criminal antitrust investigation, resulting in no charges